crownstone/bluenet/docs/PROTOCOL.md

 Bit | Name |  Description
 --- | --- | ---
 0 | Broadcast | Send command to all stones.
 Else, its only sent to all stones in the list of stone IDs, which will take more time.
-1 | Ack all IDs | Retry until an ack is received from all stones in the list of stone IDs, or until timeout. **More than 1 IDs without broadcast is not implemented yet.**
+1 | Ack all IDs | Retry until an ack is received from all stones in the list of stone IDs, or until timeout.
+If you specify more than 1 IDs, only small command payloads will work for most command types.
 2 | Use known IDs | Instead of using the provided stone IDs, use the stone IDs that this stone has seen. **Not implemented yet.**